Menu

 Board member

-Andrew has an extensive background in strategic leadership and public administration.
-Since 2012 he has held three CEO / Director General positions within the public sector and has been the CEO at Redland City Council since 2017.
-He is currently the President of Local Government Managers Australia (Qld) and a member of the CEO Institute.
+Andrew has an extensive executive leadership background.
+Since 2012 he has held four CEO / Director General positions within the public and not-for-profit sector.
+He is currently the CEO of Endeavour Foundation.

 Simone Jackson